-We have a different wastewater problem in Taupō.
+We have a different wastewater problem in Taupo.

-Population gGrowth on the northern side of the Waikato FRiver means the pipe that takes wastewater across the rWaikato River to the Taupō Wastewater Treatment Plant is almost at capacity.
+Growth on the northern side of the river means the pipe that takes wastewater across the Waikato River to the Taupō Wastewater Treatment Plant is almost at capacity.
 Legally, Council must plan for growth, and therefore a solution needs to be found.
-Council is proposing a short term (one to three years) solution while we plan for a longer-term fix.
+Council is proposing a short term solution while we plan for a longer-term fix.

-Council has been working closely with a steering group of local ilwi and Hhapū. on possible solutions to support these objectives.
-The steering group will continue to explore a solution has identified that in the long-term (greater than 10 years) of a wastewater treatment and disposal system in the nNorth of Taupō that avoids connections across the Waikato River is the preference for local iwi and hapū.
+Council has been working closely with a steering group of local lwi and Hapū on possible solutions to support these objectives.
+The steering group has identified that in the long-term a wastewater treatment and disposal system in the North of Taupō that avoids connections across the Waikato River is the preference for local iwi and hapū.